John Wardlaw Paxton: Marriage and Family

-Missionary work
+Career

-In 1892, Paxton responded to a call for missionary service, departing for Shanghai, China, as part of a Presbyterian mission.
-This period marked an era of intensified foreign missionary activity in China, with efforts aimed at spreading Christianity while addressing societal needs, such as education and healthcare.
-Supported by Danville's First Presbyterian Church, Paxton and his wife integrated medical assistance with their spiritual mission, offering a dual approach that emphasized community care and evangelism.

-Paxton quickly recognized the necessity of cultural understanding, dedicating himself to learning the Chinese language.
-Language fluency facilitated communication and helped build rapport and trust among the communities he served.
-This cultural sensitivity allowed Paxton to transcend traditional missionary roles, providing extensive medical services that ranged from treating illnesses to performing surgeries and teaching basic hygiene practices.
+In 1892 Paxton left for Shanghai, China as part of a Presbyterian mission.
+The late 1800s was a time of increased foreign missionary activity in China with efforts to spread Christianity and address societal needs like education and healthcare.
+Paxton and his wife included medical assistance with their spiritual mission.
+Paxton took on learning the Chinese language.
+His fluency helped build trust among the communities he worked with.
+As a trusted community member he could perform medical services ranging from treating illnesses to surgeries as well as emparting basic hygiene practices.

-The Paxtons' mission faced a critical juncture during the Boxer Rebellion in 1900, a nationalist uprising against foreign influence that targeted missionaries and Chinese Christian converts.
+Together their mission faced a crossroads during the Boxer Rebellion in 1900.
+There was a nationalist uprising that targeted missionaries and Chinese Christian converts.
 This violent movement resulted in the deaths of many missionaries, but the Paxton family survived.
-They temporarily returned to the United States, where Paxton shared his experiences with congregations across the South, raising awareness of the sacrifices and challenges faced by missionaries in China.
-During this time, he served as a temporary pastor at the First Presbyterian Church of Wilmington, North Carolina, and as a supply pastor at First Presbyterian Church of Selma, Alabama.
+They temporarily returned to the United States, where Paxton shared his experiences with congregations across the South.
+While back in the US, he served as a pastor at the First Presbyterian Church of Wilmington, North Carolina and as a supply pastor at First Presbyterian Church of Selma, Alabama.

-In 1901, Paxton and his family returned to Shanghai, resuming their work in an increasingly complex political and social environment.
-The fall of the Qing Dynasty in 1912 and the establishment of the Republic of China brought significant changes, including the rise of nationalist movements that complicated the work of foreign missionaries.
+Paxton and his family returned to Shanghai the following year.
+They resumed their work in a challenging political environment.
+The Qing Dynasty fell in 1912 and the establishment of the Republic of China was established.

-While in China, Absalom Sydenstricker and his wife were missionaries.
-Their daughter, Pearl S. Buck, was influenced by shared ideals of service and understanding, and Paxton’s experiences provided valuable insights for future generations of medical and cultural missionaries operating in East Asia.
+Absalom Sydenstricker and his wife were other missionaries influenced by the Paxtons service and commitment.
+Their daughter, Pearl S. Buck, was also influenced by these ideals.

-Over their 35-year tenure in China, the Paxtons witnessed profound societal changes.
-They continued their medical and religious work even as anti-foreign sentiment grew during the early 20th century.
-However, by 1927, escalating nationalist tensions and revolutionary turmoil forced the family to leave China, marking the end of their missionary efforts abroad.

-Return to Danville, Virginia

-Returning to Danville, Paxton became an advocate for cross-cultural missions, using his experiences to inspire future generations and highlight the enduring importance of understanding and respecting the cultures they sought to serve.